andyld97/VFS/README.md

   FilePath targetFile = new FilePath(YOUR_STORAGE_FILE);

   SplitVFS currentVFS = new SplitVFS(targetFile, UwpStorage.UWPStorageProvider, 128, 45);

-  await currentVFS.Create(new DirectoryPath(ApplicationData.Current.LocalFolder)); // All files and directorys from C:\Data will be used
+  // All files and directorys from C:\Data will be used await currentVFS.Create(new DirectoryPath(ApplicationData.Current.LocalFolder));

+  // This is for reading the file await currentVFS.Read(new FilePath(YOUR_STORAGE_FILE));
 }
 ```